-Julia Child’s French Chocolate Mousse Recipe was the winner of a blind taste testing.
-Silky smooth and delicious, it was voted the best chocolate mousse among my friends.
+Julia Child’s French Chocolate Mousse Recipe was the winner of blind taste testing.
+Silky smooth and delicious, it was voted as the best.

 I planned a Mousse-a-Palooza gathering for some friends a week ago.
-We taste-tested and compared 4 different types of chocolate mousse…one classic with raw egg, one with no eggs, one with marshmallows, and one made in the blender.
-I promised Nick I would have this Chocolate Mousse Challenge before he headed off to college for the start of his sophomore year.
-Nothing worse, in his mind, than reading about my chocolate mousses on Facebook when he had just moved into his first apartment, eating boxed mac and cheese and pb sandwiches (that’s the extent of his cooking repertoire as far as I’ve witnessed).
+We taste-tested and compared 4 different types of chocolate mousse: one classic with raw egg, one with no eggs, one with marshmallows, and one made in the blender.

 Julia Child’s Mousseline au Chocolat and the Competitors

 I knew what ingredients were imperative for my favorite chocolate mousse.
 But would my friends and family be in agreement?
 When I hound my family for a recipe critique, asking the tough questions like, “Are these chocolate chip cookies better than my usual recipe?”
 I always get the same response; they want to try both side by side.
 Personally, I think it’s a ploy for more cookie baking, but I can understand that a true comparison of recipes needs a serious taste test.